propadiene-1/browsing-history/README.md

 ### Descriptions

 This app allows you to view analytics for your browsing history, using your local browsing history file.
-It currently works for Google Chrome, Safari, and Firefox.
+It currently works for Google Chrome and Safari.

 We not store any of your data.
 It's stored in a temporary cache, but will clear when you do a hard refresh (Cmd/Ctrl+Shift+R).